 The A Separate Peace quotes below all refer to the symbol of The Tree.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of A Separate Peace published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of A Separate Peace published in 2003.).

 Chapter 1 Quotes

 "This was the tree, and it seemed to me standing there to resemble those men, the giants of your childhood, whom you encounter years later and find that they are not merely smaller in relation to your growth, but that they are absolutey smaller, shrunken by age....[for] the old giants have become pigmies while you were looking the other way."

 "Nothing endures, not a tree, not love, not even a death by violence.
 Changed, I headed back through the mud.
 I was drenched; anybody could see it was time to come in out of the rain."